pain2gain/Chatbot_IBM_Watson/README.md

 <h2>To run</h2>

+* In CMD of your computer, get into the file which has these code:

-`node server.js`
+    Enter `node server.js`

-In your browser, enter `localhost:3001`
+* In your browser,

+    Enter `localhost:3001`

 <h2>Tips</h2>

-The demo chatbot is designed in the environment of Chrome browser.
+* The demo chatbot is designed in the environment of Chrome browser.
 So maybe the other environment can not be supported very well.

+* The computer which will run the application must has the rights to call the API of CARL Source.
+If not it has always "Error".

 <h2>Explanation</h2>
 First of all, it's necessary to explain the relations between every part for the frame diagram: